-The MCHC is open to all majors on a competitive basis.
-Students admitted to STU must submit an additional essay (see the MCHC web site) to be considered for the honors college.
+The Honors College is open to all majors on a competitive basis.
+Students admitted to STU must submit an additional essay (see the Honors College web site) to be considered for the honors college.
 Applicants must possess the GPA or SAT or ACT requirements for each Honors Scholar group:

-The Monsignor Casale Scholars must have a 3.9 GPA or an SAT of 1300 or an ACT of 30.
+The Presidential Honors Scholars must have a 3.9 GPA, or an SAT 1300, or an ACT of 30.

-The Dooner Scholars must have a 3.7 GPA or an SAT 1250 or an ACT of 26.
-The Trueba Family Scholars must have a 3.5 GPA or an SAT of 1150 or an ACT of 25.
-Only incoming first-year semester students can be admitted for the MCHC in the Fall Semester, and they will be notified of admissions status by early June each year.
+The Dooner Scholars must have a 3.7 GPA, or an SAT 1250, or an ACT of 26.
+The Trueba Family Scholars must have a 3.5 GPA, or an SAT 1150, or an ACT of 25.

+Only incoming first-year semester students can be admitted for the Honors College in the Fall Semester, and they will be notified of admissions status by early June each year.
 Students need to ensure that they meet with the Honors Academic Advisors at least once each semester prior to registration.

-Students may withdraw from the MCHC at any time by notifying the program coordinators in writing.
+Students may withdraw from the Honors College at any time by notifying the program coordinator in writing.
 All courses earned while in the Honors program may be applied towards graduation.

-Students may be placed on honors probation for one semester and then asked to leave the MCHC if they fail to obtain the minimum 3.3 GPA requirement, violate the academic integrity statement of the MCHC, or do not meet the honors contract requirements set by the director of the MCHC.
-However, if removed from the MCHC, there is no consequence to their status as a St. Thomas University student.
+Students may be placed on honors probation for one semester and then asked to leave the Honors College if they fail to obtain the minimum 3.3 GPA requirement, violate the Honors academic integrity statement, or do not meet the honors contract requirements set by the director.
+However, if removed from the Honors College, there is no consequence to their status as a St. Thomas University student.
 They may continue in their major and achieve graduation upon completion of their course requirements.